Assessment of Applications

-While LSAC no longer limits the number of times you can write the LSAT, we highly recommend that you prepare for the LSAT in advance and write the LSAT as few times as possible.
+We highly recommend that you prepare for the LSAT in advance and write the LSAT as few times as possible.

 Your GPA will be based on the last 20 half-courses of your undergraduate studies, up to December 31 of the year you submit your application.
 When assessing your application, the Admissions Committee will also take into account your entire academic performance, in both undergraduate and graduate programs.

 With the exception of undergraduate work completed in the US, GPAs will not be calculated for international bachelor’s degrees; grades will instead be viewed solely on your transcript.